ZELFs/ButtCast/README.md

 #### Building the UI
 Now that we have a scetch, we need to start building the design.
 Many people enjoy working with React and this is what we recommend here as well.
+Here is a nice guide for [building an app with React](https://create-react-app.dev/docs/getting-started/)

 ### Bundle in Electron